 Create a Template To Use as a Starting Point for New Cases

-This article provides information on how to create a template for new cases in ByCommittee P&T. Templates provide a basic starting point for a P&T case.
-Colleges, schools, and departments can use templates to save time when creating cases, and to establish a repeatable process as they conduct their reviews in ByCommittee.
+This article provides information on how to create a template for new cases in Interfolio Review Promotion & Tenure.
+Templates provide a basic starting point for a P&T case.
+Colleges, schools, and departments can use templates to save time when creating cases, and to establish a repeatable process as they conduct their reviews in Interfolio.